lajavaness/annotto-api/README.md

 Incoming code must not cause existing tests to fail; that rule is enforced with a precommit hook.

-Code should be pushed to a ``feature/*`` or ``fix/*`` branch based on the type of change made, and a Pull Request made against the develop branch.
+Code should be pushed to a ``feature/*`` or ``fix/*`` branch based on the type of change made, and a Pull Request made against the next branch.
 A fellow developer must approve the PR before it can be merged.

 ### Commits